-The preparation and publication of this second edition of the Tax Controversy Guide coincides with the state of emergency or state of alert all over the world provoked by the COVID-19 pandemic.
-As stressed by all reports, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
-Strict quarantine requirements were applied everywhere: closed borders, travel bans, shuttered businesses and restrictions on the right to go out.
-Teleworking, whenever possible, became the norm almost globally, with a few exceptions.
-Courts were closed or not, depending on the countries in question, but deadlines and terms related to pending or new cases were suspended - at least for a while - in countries ranging from Austria, to Spain, UK, Italy, Columbia, Greece, the Philippines, Ukraine, etc. Unfortunately, this yers's edition does not contain a chapter from China.
+Given the ongoing context of the pandemic, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
+Strict guarantine requirements were applied everywhere: closed borders, travel bans, shuttered businesses and restrictions on the right to go out.
+Teleworking, whenever possible, became the norm almost globally, with few exceptions.
+Courts were closed or not, depending on the countries in question, but many activities including hearings started being held by videoconference, and deadlines and terms related to pending or new cases were suspended - at least for a while.
+Indeed, as the UK contributor suggests in the UK Trends & Developments chapter, it may be that judges and parties become more comfortable with holding procedural hearings by conference or video call even in the medium-tolong term, after COVID-19 restrictions are lifted.

-For the time being, governments have been assisting individuals and companies in need with measures that postpone payments or embrace flexible approaches towards compliance with specific obligations due in the second quarter of 2020.
-However, public spending has increased substantially, and it is expected that the pandemic crisis will leave the world deeply in debt.
-The situation is naturally different in each country, as a perusal of the different chapters in this Guide will immediately elucidate.
-However, many chapters emphasise this fact and if some authors cannot yet predict whether this will have effects on pending or upcoming tax controversies (like Austria or Belgium), others fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter or/and carry out more extensive audits (US, Israel, Spain, Portugal, Greece, Mexico, Ukraine, etc.).
+During the last year, governments have been supporting individuals and companies in need with measures that postpone tax payments or embrace flexible approaches towards compliance with specific obligations.
+Public spending has increased substantially, and it is expected that the pandemic crisis will leave the world deeply in debt.
+The situation is naturally different in each country, but some fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter and/or carry out more extensive audits (USA, Portugal, Mexico, etc).
+The USA Trends & Developments chapter not only mentions the way in which the COVID-19 pandemic continues to change the approach to tax controversies but also provides some hints about the possible policy directions of a new White House.

 More than ever, the management and control of tax risks is a primary goal for both tax authorities and taxpayers.
 For the former, it is disastrous if the State is unable to collect the expected level of revenue.
 For the latter, tax is a significant cost for business and an incorrect estimate can jeopardise a company's level of profitability and damage its reputation, not to mention cause egregious disadvantages and losses.
-However, now it is almost certain that debt and public expenses will increase while tax collection levels will drop in the short term due to the economic contraction.
-It might be debatable whether, as some have argued, taxes are a prime mover of history.
-One cannot ignore facts, however.
-The US chapter calls our attention to the American experience after the 2008 crisis and relates how both tax authorities and MNEs were in need of revenue and neither was prepared to compromise easily.
+However, it is now almost certain that, in the short term, debt and public expenses will increase while tax collection levels will drop due to the economic contraction.